County Down: Geography

 Down contains two significant peninsulas: Ards Peninsula and Lecale peninsula.

 The county has a coastline along Belfast Lough to the north and Carlingford Lough to the south (both of which have access to the sea).
 Strangford Lough lies between the Ards Peninsula and the mainland.
 Down also contains part of the shore of Lough Neagh.
 Smaller loughs include Lough Island Reavy and Castlewellan Lake near Castlewellan, Clea Lough near Killyleagh, Lough Money and Loughinisland near Downpatrick and, within the Mourne Mountains, Silent Valley Reservoir, Ben Crom Reservoir, Spelga Dam and Lough Shannagh.

 The River Lagan forms most of the border with County Antrim.
 The River Bann also flows through the southwestern areas of the county.
 Other rivers include the Clanrye and Quoile.

 There are several islands off the Down coast: Mew Island, Light House Island and the Copeland Islands, all of which lie to the north of the Ards Peninsula.
 Gunn Island lies off the Lecale coast.
-In addition, there are at least seventy islands (several inhabited) along with many islets - or pladdies - in Strangford Lough, although folk tradition says there are 365 islands in Strangford Lough, one for every day of the year.
+There are at least seventy islands, several inhabited, and many islets – or pladdies – in Strangford Lough.
+Folk tradition says there are 365 islands in Strangford Lough, one for every day of the year.

 County Down is where, in the words of the song by Percy French, "The mountains of Mourne sweep down to the sea", and the area around the granite Mourne Mountains continues to be known for its scenery.
 Slieve Donard, at 849 m, is the highest peak in the Mournes, in Northern Ireland and in the province of Ulster.
 Another important peak is Slieve Croob, at 534 m, the source of the River Lagan.